YongyanDeng/profile/README.md

   - Selected React Router, a routing library, to build the project architecture based on the logic of backend REST APIs, adding views and data flows based on URL relationships.
   - Implemented Server-Side Rendering (SSR) design for the project using the React-based Next.js backend framework, reducing network transmission load and improving website performance.

-- Project Code Management and Deployment
+- Project Management and Deployment
   - Used Git for version control and wrote React unit and integration tests for Github Actions using Jest and Enzyme.
   - Wrote Jenkins pipeline for CI/CD and zero downtime deployment for internal development demos.